 How to Invest in Share Market?

-For a beginner investor, first question that comes to mind is how to invest in share markets, what are its requirement and how much money does it initially required to invest in market.
+To a beginner, first question comes in mind is “How to invest in share markets”, “What are its Requirement” and “How much money does it initially required to invest in market”.

 When I start my investment and trading carrier in earlier days, I was also having the same questions.